avojak/paint-spill/README.md

 ### Updating Translations

-When new translatable strings are added, ensure that `po/POTFILES` contains a reference to the file with the translatable string.
+When new translatable strings are added, ensure that `po/POTFILES` contains a reference to each file with the translatable string.

 Update the `.pot` file which contains the translatable strings: